Marketing91

 Types of Market Saturation

-One has to first understand the type of market where the company is operating to overcome the market saturation.
+One has to first understand the type of market where the company is operating to overcome market saturation.
 Determining the kind of saturated market helps in identifying the causes and the solution for the decrease in the demand for the product.
 Following are two types of market saturation-

 1. Microeconomic market saturation

 If a particular business experiences a drop in its sales, it comes under microeconomic market saturation.
-For example, if a customer stops coming to one’s restaurant due to the new one opened across the street.
+For example, if a customer stops coming to one’s restaurant due to the new one opening across the street.
 This will result in a drop in one’s business performance, leading to a situation of a saturated market on the micro-scale.

 2. Macroeconomic market saturation

 This happens when an entire specific industry experiences a drop in demand.
 One of the reasons is when a new technology is introduced to manufacture a product, making the existing product of a business obsolete.
-For example increase in the demand for smartphones has almost diminished the need for pagers.
+For example, the increase in the demand for smartphones has almost diminished the need for pagers.

 1. In-depth research on the competitor

 Regardless of being new or existing, competitors in the market are always a threat to one’s company.
-To avoid or overcome market saturation, it is important to research products or services that are provided the competitors can pay attention to the strategies used in capturing the attention in the market.
+To avoid or overcome market saturation, it is important to research products or services that are provided so the competitors can pay attention to the strategies used in capturing the attention of the market.
 Try to learn from this to improve one’s product quality and marketing strategies.

 2. Creating a niche

 One of the ways to overcome market saturation is by creating a niche in the market.
 Make one’s product unique, and it should fit the demand of the consumers.
-Emphasis the unique aspects of one’s product which makes it different from the competitors’ product.
+Emphasis on the unique aspects of one’s product which makes it different from the competitors’ product.
 Consumers will automatically start purchasing the products due to their unique characteristics, therefore, creating market demand.

 3. Effective pricing